akvo/akvo-flow-docs/docs/topic/fieldapp/5-launching-survey-app.rst

    :alt: image of phone
    :align: center

-3. When opened, the home screen of the Field Survey app looks like this:
+3. When opened, the main menu of the Field Survey app looks like this:

 .. figure:: img/5-launching-app-2.png
    :width: 200 px